Why might burglars choose your home before others?

 I know things about your lifestyle

-Home burglars may select your home because of you…and the fact that you drive an expensive car, wear nice clothes, and jewelry.
+Home burglars may select your home because of you…and the fact that you drive an expensive car, and wear nice clothes, and jewelry.
 I think you’ll have valuable things inside for me.
 I’ve looked through your trash and found evidence of a new laptop computer, and drug prescriptions.
 I know you live alone, leave early, and return home late.

 -